ShahierNashaat/github-slideshow/_posts/0000-01-02-ShahierNashaat.md

 ---
-layout: slide
+layout: slide: dddd
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide!": "ooooooooooooo"
 ---
 Your text
 Use the left arrow to go back!